Van security tips: how to keep your van and its contents safe

 3. Invest in the latest security technology

 Electronic GPS trackers can vastly improve the chances of recovering your vehicle if it is stolen and have the potential to lower your insurance premiums when fitted to your van.
 The most advanced tracking systems use multiple systems to locate a missing vehicle, and these firms can alert the police about stolen vehicles, too.
+They are expensive to fit and you will have to pay a subscription to keep the system active, but are the ultimate in peace of mind.

 You don’t have to secure your van like Fort Knox if it's going to cost as much as a bar of gold to achieve it.
 Indeed, there are plenty of simple and affordable measures that you can take to help boost your van's security.
+These pieces of kit are covered by Thatcham's Category 3 rating, so if you're looking to buy a piece of physical security, this rating means it's a solid product that should offer a hard time for thieves.

 5. Don’t forget the cat

 It's vital to protect the contents of your van, but try not to forget that there are other parts of your van that are valuable to thieves.
 Catalytic converters are attractive to thieves because of the precious metals that are contained within them, and this kind of theft is on the rise as a result.
+Thieves simply jack up a vehicle and use cutting equipment to slice through the exhaust on either side of the cat to remove it.

 Vans and high-riding pick-up trucks are particularly vulnerable to attack, because their added ground clearance means the catalytic converter is easier to get to.
 Thankfully, there are firms that offer anti-theft devices for catalysers, and it’s well worth having one installed on your van.